kmarkindev/plat-scanner/README.md

 - Run <code>conan install ..</code> or <code>conan install .. --build=missing</code> if there are MissingBinary errors.
 - Run cmake configuration using <code>cmake ..</code>
 - Finally, build everything in one piece by running <code>cmake --build .</code>

+*PS: make sure you are building plat-scanner using same CMAKE_BUILD_TYPE as you are using for conan packages.
+Otherwise, you will have link errors.
+You can config it by creating new conan profile.*

+*PPS: Recommended settings are Visual Studio 17 x86_64*